 For veterans, there is no post-service time limitation (such as the federal Montgomery GI Bill 10-year delimiting date) on the use of the benefit.
 The veteran may attend full-time or part-time.

 The benefit may be used for study at the undergraduate or graduate level.

 Wisconsin GI Bill Tuition Remission Program for Dependents

-A 100% remission is provided to the qualifying dependents of an eligible veteran:
+A 100% remission of tuition and segregated fees is provided to the qualifying dependents of an eligible veteran: